-Electronic cigarettes or e-cigarettes, often called 'vapes', are electronic devices designed to produce an aerosol that is inhaled into the lungs.
+Electronic cigarettes or e-cigarettes, often called 'vapes', are electronic devices designed to deliver vapourised liquids into the lungs.
 There are many different styles of vapes available and they can be difficult to spot.

 The main ingredient in vapes is propylene glycol, vegetable glycerine or glycerol, and they often also contain nicotine, flavours and other chemicals.
 Vapes may contain harmful chemicals that aren't listed on the pack.